microsoft/code-with-engineering-playbook/continuous-deployment/secrets-management/readme.md

 made public, would allow unauthorized access to resources.
 Examples of secrets are usernames, passwords, api keys, SAS tokens etc.

-We should assume any repo we work on may be made public at any time and follow the appropriate procedures, even if the repo is initially private.
+We should assume any repo we work on may go public at any time and follow the appropriate procedures, even if the repo is initially private.

 ## General Approach

 The general approach is to keep secrets in a separate configuration file during development which is never checked in to the repo.
-Best practice would be to add this file name to the [.gitignore](https://git-scm.com/docs/gitignore) to prevent it being accidentally checked in.
+Best practice would be to add this file name to the [.gitignore](https://git-scm.com/docs/gitignore) to prevent that it's checked in.
-Each developer may maintain their own version of the file or, if required, it may be circulated via private channels e.g. a Teams chat.
+Each developer may maintain their own version of the file or, if required, circulate it via private channels e.g. a Teams chat.

-In a production system, assuming Azure, the secrets would be created in the environment of the running process.
-This can be done by manually editing the 'Applications Settings' section of the resource but is suggested that a script using the Azure CLI to do the same is a useful time-saving utility.
-See [here](https://docs.microsoft.com/en-us/cli/azure/webapp/config/appsettings?view=azure-cli-latest) for more details.
+In a production system, assuming Azure, create the secrets in the environment of the running process.
+We can do this by manually editing the 'Applications Settings' section of the resource, but a script using the Azure CLI to do the same is a useful time-saving utility.
+See [az webapp config appsettings](https://docs.microsoft.com/en-us/cli/azure/webapp/config/appsettings?view=azure-cli-latest) for more details.

-*It is best practice to maintain separate secrets configurations for each environment that you run. e.g. dev, test, prod, local etc*
+It's best practice to maintain separate secrets configurations for each environment that you run. e.g. dev, test, prod, local etc

-When using a branch-based deployment strategy (e.g. 'master' deploys to production, 'development' deploys to staging, and so forth), a simple way to manage separate secrets configurations on a per-environment basis is described in the [secrets-per-branch recipe](./recipes/azure-devops/secrets-per-branch.md).
+The [secrets-per-branch recipe](./recipes/azure-devops/secrets-per-branch.md) describes a simple way to manage separate secrets configurations for each environment.

-> Note: even if the secret was only pushed to a feature branch and never merged, it is still a part of the git history.
-Follow [these instructions](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository) to remove any sensitive data and/or regenerate any keys and other sensitive information that was accidentally added to the repo.
+> Note: even if the secret was only pushed to a feature branch and never merged, it's still a part of the git history.
+Follow [these instructions](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository) to remove any sensitive data and/or regenerate any keys and other sensitive information added to the repo.

 ## Keeping Secrets Secret

-The care taken to protect our secrets applies both to how we obtain and store them, but also to how we use them.
+The care taken to protect our secrets applies both to how we get and store them, but also to how we use them.

-- **DON'T LOG SECRETS!!**
+- **Don't log secrets**
 - Don't put them in logging or reporting
 - Don't send them to other applications, don't use them in URLs, forms or in any other way other than to make a request to the service that requires that secret

 ## Enhanced-Security Applications

 The techniques outlined below provide 'good' security and a common pattern for a wide range of languages.
-They rely on the fact that Azure keeps application settings (the environment) encrypted until just before your app is run.
-Encryption keys are regularly rotated.
+They rely on the fact that Azure keeps application settings (the environment) encrypted until your app runs.

 They do *not* prevent secrets from existing in plaintext in memory at runtime.
-Particularly in garbage collected languages those values may exist for longer than the lifetime of the variable, and may be visible when debugging a memory dump of the process.
+In particular, for garbage collected languages those values may exist for longer than the lifetime of the variable, and may be visible when debugging a memory dump of the process.

 *If you are working on an application with enhanced security requirements you should consider using additional techniques to maintain encryption on secrets throughout the application lifetime.*

+Always rotate encryption keys on a regular basis.

 ## Techniques for Secrets Management

-Below we outline a number of techniques that we can use to make the loading of secrets transparent to the developer.
+These techniques make the loading of secrets  transparent to the developer.

 ### C#/.NET